OneSparse/OneSparse/README.md

 graphs](http://www.mit.edu/~kepner/GraphBLAS/GraphBLAS-Math-release.pdf).
-One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, so dense linear algebra libraries like BLAS do not efficiently encode them in memory or operate on them efficiently, as most matrix elements are unused.
+One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, so dense linear algebra libraries like BLAS or numpy do not efficiently encode them in memory or operate on them efficiently, as most matrix elements are unused.

 For example, suppose a fictional social network has 1 billion users, and each user has about 100 friends, which means there are about 100 billion (1e+11) connections in the graph.
-A dense matrix large enough to hold this graph would need (1 billion)^2 or (1,000,000,000,000,000,000), a "quintillion" elements, but only 1e+11 of them would have meaningful values, leaving only 0.0000001 percent of the graph being utilized.
+A dense matrix large enough to hold this graph would need (1 billion)^2 or (1,000,000,000,000,000,000), a "quintillion" elements, but only 1e+11 of them would have meaningful values, leaving only 0.0000001 of the graph being utilized.

-By using a sparse matrix instead of dense, problems of this size are solvable on modern computing hardware.  pggraphblas leverages the expertise in the field of sparse matrix programming by [The GraphBLAS](http://graphblas.org) organization.
+By using a sparse matrix instead of dense, problems of this size are encodable on modern computing hardware.  pggraphblas leverages the expertise in the field of sparse matrix programming by [The GraphBLAS](http://graphblas.org) organization.
 GraphBLAS brings a powerful, abstract algebraic approach to solving graph problems with